Model navigation

 • Field caption: Items

-• Form component: Combined content selector
+• Form component: Content item selector (Combined content selector in newer versions)

 • Content type: Navigation item